A lot of people ask me about how to become a CMA.

 Each part of the exam costs $415 however they do offer discounts for students and academics.
 This does not apply to graduates though.

-Your IMA membership is an annual fee and can be as cheap as $39 for students to $135-$245 for academics and professionals.
+Your IMA membership is an annual fee and can be as cheap as $39 for students to $135 and $245 for academics and professionals.

 In addition to these basic costs, candidates will want to consider the cost of various CMA review courses to help them prepare for the exam.
 The cost of study materials can range anywhere from $699 to $1800 depending on the course you go with.
 (See my review course comparison chart above.)
 Not to mention the cost of earning your undergraduate degree.